SharkSnack/shiren-4/content/guides/postgame-guide.md

   </tbody>
 </table>

+※ "Restricted" means not bringing items into the dungeon to raise the difficulty.

 #### Carry-In Items

 These dungeons don't have a difficulty assigned, since it depends on the items you bring with you.